Bodegas Breca

 Varietal

 100% Garnacha de Aragón, the oldest clone of Garnacha (Grenache) in the world.
-Garnacha (Grenache) was first cultivated in this northeastern corner of Spain and transferred across the Mediterranean by the Kingdom of Aragón.
+Garnacha was first cultivated in this northeastern corner of Spain and propagated across the Mediterranean by the Crown of Aragón.

 Vineyards